Search SAGindie FAQs:

 I want to shoot a commercial/industrial/PSA under a Low Budget contract.
 Can I?

-Again, the Low Budget contracts apply only to theatrical projects.
-Commercials, industrials, and PSA’s all fall under the Commercial Contract.
+The low budget contracts apply only to entertainment projects intended for theatrical or new media releases.
+Commercials, industrials, and PSAs all fall under the Commercial Contract.
 You can reach the friendly folks in the Commercial Department at 323.549.6858.
 They are very nice people and would love to talk to you.
 Tell them we said “Hi”.

 I’m outraged by the lack of diversity in movies and want to change things!
 Can you help me with this noble effort?